kalyanar/DFHA-Public/README.md

 - **71% cost reduction** ($0.0125 vs $0.0426 per query)
 - **97.5% success rate** maintained across all execution modes

+Status: Submitted for peer review (Nov 2025).
+This code is provided for transparency and early testing; the associated manuscript is under review and not yet published.
+Citation recommendations will be updated upon acceptance.

 ## 🏗️ Architecture

 DFHA consists of four core components: